Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

-Spread over 12km², the Pavlovskoye ore field is one of the biggest polymetallic ore facilities of Bezimyanskoye ore cluster.
-It adjoins the offshore part of the Barents Sea and is located at the distance of 16km-18km from the deepwater, bay capable of receiving sea vessels with the displacement between 6,000t and 8,000t.
+Spread across 12km², the Pavlovskoye ore field is one of the biggest polymetallic ore facilities in the Bezimyanskoye ore cluster.
+It adjoins the offshore part of the Barents Sea and is located at a distance of between 16km and 18km from the deepwater bay, capable of receiving sea vessels with a displacement between 6,000t and 8,000t.

 The project hosts terrigenous, terrigenous-clayey, and carbonate rocks belonging to the Silurian-Devonian age.
-The rocks are shallowly submerged towards the south and south-eastern direction.
+The rocks lie at a shallow depth in the south and south-eastern direction.

 The project hosts two productive deposits of lead and zinc ores namely Eastern and Central, which have a band-like morphology with a thickness ranging from 10m to 120m.
 The mineralisation was evaluated by trenches and boreholes along a strike length of 800m-900m, dipping downwards by more than 400m.

-The Pavlovskoye project is estimated to hold approximately 47.7Mt of ore containing 2.49Mt of zinc, 0.55Mt of lead and 30.3Moz of silver as of February 2021, in accordance with the guidelines set out in the JORC Code.
+The Pavlovskoye project is estimated to hold approximately 55Mt of ore containing 2Mt of zinc, 430,000t of lead and 30.3Moz of silver as of February 2021, in accordance with the guidelines set out in the JORC Code.

-Conventional open-pit mining method is proposed to be used at the Pavlovskoye lead-zinc project, which comprises three open pits.
+A conventional open-pit mining method comprising three open pits is proposed to be used at the Pavlovskoye lead-zinc project.

-A port complex on Novaya Zemlya is proposed as part of the Pavlovskoye field development.
+A port complex on Novaya Zemlya is proposed to be constructed as part of the Pavlovskoye mine development.
 Engineering surveys for the design of the main underwater part of the port complex were carried out in July 2018.

 Major infrastructure facilities of the project will include a 450-person shift camp and an administrative and utility building complex.